mogrady-professional/booktec-aspdotnet6/README.md

   - Run the following command in the Nuget Package Manager terminal to push migrations and seed the MS SQL database:
     - `update database`
   - Use Admin User account details below to get started and populate data in the database.
-  - Run the application in Cisual Studio
+  - Run the application in Visual Studio

 # User Accounts, Role and Identity Management